What if my wisdom teeth haven’t caused any problems? “PAIN FREE” does not mean “DISEASE-FREE”

 With an oral examination and X-rays of the mouth, we can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an Oral and Maxillofacial Surgeon.

 Most patients have their wisdom teeth removed while they are asleep.
 Our doctor has the training, license and experience to provide various types of anesthesia to make these procedures comfortable.
-Services are provided in an environment of optimum safety, utilizing state-of-the-art monitoring equipment and staff experienced in anesthesia techniques.
+Services are provided in an environment of optimum safety, utilizing state-of-the-art monitoring equipment and with an entire staff experienced in anesthesia techniques.